tjbencomo/survival-talk-pntlab/README.md

 # survival-talk-pntlab
-Talk on best practices for survival analysis at the Precision Neurotheraputic Lab at Mayo Clinic.
+Talk on best practices for survival analysis given at the Mayo Clinic Precision Neurotheraputic Lab (Summer 2019).

 ## TODO
 * Decide which example to use for confounding